KaruzG/skatespotsvlc/README.md

 - Node.js with Express for the backend.
 - TypeScript for development.
 - SASS for the styles.
+- MongoDB for the database
+- AWS S3 for the storage
+- Vercel for the hosting

 Libraries:
 - [leaflet](https://leafletjs.com/) _Thanks openStreetMaps_